myers32/homepage/README.md

 ## *Which programming languages did you use?*

 During creation I used mostly html - HyperText Markup Language.
 More or less 70%-75% of the code is made in html.
+But you can also find **very** simple JavaScript.
-I used also CSS to put some styling, to make it better for the eye.
+I also used CSS to put some styling, to make it better for the eye.
 I hope that it is good for the eye! :)

 ## Here you can find quick preview of the project: